Be Ruthless With Your Attention

 Do what you need to do to reclaim your focus.
 Not everyone respects earbuds, but they’re a compelling “excuse” to put a wall between you and distractions.

 Better yet, skip the earbuds and purchase giant 90s headphones.
 Then, print out stickers that say “busy” and stick them on both ears.
-You can even place a divider between your work nook and the rest of the world to block out distractions, especially visual ones.
+You can even place a divider between your work nook and the rest of the world.
+It will block out distractions, especially visual ones.
 A small fan adds white noise to cut out construction and other distracting sounds.

 You only have so much time and energy during the day, and you must use that wisely.
 That’s the simple truth, so dare to be ruthless with your attention.
 Say “no” to distractions, and “yes” to improved, fierce focus.